joselado/jyvaskyla_summer_school_2022/README.md

 - Session 5: Topological states in 2D materials

 ## Install
-The Jupyter notebooks use [pyqula](https://github.com/joselado/pyqula), and can be installed from a terminal qith pip as
+The Jupyter notebooks use [pyqula](https://github.com/joselado/pyqula), and can be installed from a terminal with pip as

 ```bash
 pip install --upgrade pyqula